-Harry T. Abernathy was born in Leavenworth, Kansas, May 23, 1865, the son of Col. James L. Abernathy.
+Harry T. Abernathy was born in Leavenworth, Kansas on 23 May 1865 to Col. James L. Abernathy.
 Harry's father James, was the pioneer furniture manufacturer of the West.
-Harry came to Kansas City and became cashier of the company.
-He held the position for eight years, and in 1895 was given the place of assistant cashier of the First National Bank.
-He was the treasurer of Park College for four years.
+Harry came to Kansas City and became cashier of his father's company.
+Harry held the position for eight years.
+In 1895, he became the assistant cashier of the First National Bank.
+Later, he was the treasurer of Park College for four years.

-The portrait is a sober representation of Taylor S. Abernathy.
-Abernathy was born in Missouri.
-His father was Harry Thomas Abernathy.
+Taylor S. Abernathy was born in Missouri to Harry Thomas Abernathy.
 The Abernathy family owned Abernathy Furniture Company in Kansas City.
-Taylor graduated from Hamilton in 1914 and returned to Missouri to work for the First National Bank of Kansas City.
+Taylor graduated from Hamilton College in 1914 and returned to Missouri to work for the First National Bank of Kansas City.
 He was eventually named President of the bank.
 In this portrait by Adrain Lamb, Abernathy is dressed in a dark navy or black suit with a white shirt and matching pocket square.
 His tie bespeckled with red dots is the same color as his suit.
 The background of this portrait is rich in russet tones of red and yellow.